ML4LHS/cornea-nlp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The repository contains the source code to reproduce the results of the paper " ".
+The repository provides the source code to reproduce the results of the paper " ".
 The data used for tuning the systems functionalities and the parameters have been redacted complying to the HIPAA requirements.

 "One paragraph explaination about the project"